Four senses of Scripture

 Noah and the "baptismal flood" of the Old Testament (top panel) is "typologically linked" with (it prefigures) the baptism of Jesus in the New Testament (bottom panel).

-The four senses of Scripture is a four-level method of interpreting the Bible.
-In Christianity, the four senses are literal, allegorical, moral and anagogical.
-In Kabbalah the four meanings of the biblical texts are literal, allusive, allegorical, and mystical.
+In Christianity, the four senses of Scripture is a four-level method of interpreting the Bible.
+The four senses are literal, allegorical, moral and anagogical.
+The method was developed in Late Antiquity, and was especially popular in the Western church during the Middle Ages.

 History

 Late Antiquity

 In Judaism, bible hermeneutics notably uses midrash, a Jewish method of interpreting the Hebrew Bible and the rules which structure the Jewish laws.
 The early allegorizing trait in the interpretation of the Hebrew Bible figures prominently in the massive oeuvre of a prominent Hellenized Jew of Alexandria, Philo Judaeus, whose allegorical reading of the Septuagint synthesized the traditional Jewish narratives with Platonism.
 Philo's allegorizing, in which he continued an earlier tradition, had little effect on later Jewish thought, in part because the Jewish culture of Alexandria dispersed by the 4th century.

 In the 3rd century, the theologian Origen, a graduate of the Catechetical School of Alexandria, formulated the principle of the three senses of Scripture (literal, moral, and spiritual) from the Jewish method of interpretation used by Saint Paul in Epistle to the Galatians chapter 4.
 In the 4th century, the theologian Augustine of Hippo developed this doctrine which became the four senses of Scripture.

 Prudentius wrote the first surviving Christian purely allegorical freestanding work, Psychomachia ("Soul-War"), in about 400.
 The plot consists of the personified "good" virtues of Hope, Sobriety, Chastity, Humility, etc. fighting the personified "evil" vices of Pride, Wrath, Paganism, Avarice, etc. The personifications are women, because in Latin words for abstract concepts have feminine grammatical gender; an uninformed reader of the work might take the story literally as a tale of many angry women fighting one another because Prudentius provides no context or explanation of the allegory.